marcozanotti/website/content/about.md

 ## Teaching Experience

-In 2019 began my collaboration with the University of Milan.
-I teach statistics in a Bachelor's degree course.
+In 2019 began my collaboration with the University of Milan, since then I am teaching statistics in few Bachelor's degree courses.

 From the very first experience as a TA, I had also the opportunity to have lectures in other major Italian Universities, always related to **Statistics & Data Science**.